 A common approach to making it easier to rerun code is to do the computation on a cloud based service or platform.
 Examples of this approach include WHOLETALE, Code Ocean, or MyBinder.
-Many of these are services built on top of JupyterHub or RStudio which encapsulate the compute environment in a container.
+Many of these are services built on top of JupyterHub or RStudio.
 Integrations of similar functionality are also starting to become available within journals, notably the reproducible article from eLife, which brings the reproduction of results as close as possible to the published article.